return to Home page

 "Since 1843 the Israelitic Society of Cleveland had possessed a plot of ground originally owned by a resident New Englander of notable family, John M. Woolsey.
 He was moved to present a tract or one dollar "whereon to erect and sustain a Synagogue or house of worship according to the rites of the Jewish or Hebraic religion.''.After several exchanges the Israelitic Anshe Chesed Society at last possessed a plot of ground for its building on the south side of Eagle Street in the old First Ward."

 Gartner even cites the Book (34) and Page number (412) where the deed is recorded.
+He tells us (p.77) that the Cleveland Herald reporter who attended the dedication ceremony, in his story printed October 7, 1845, noted an inscription on the wall.

-Gartner (p.
-77) tells us that the Cleveland Herald reporter who attended the dedication ceremony, in his story printed October 7, 1845, noted an inscription on the wall.
+Gartner even cites the Book (34) and Page number (412) where the deed is recorded.
+He tells us (p.77) that the Cleveland Herald reporter who attended the dedication ceremony, in his story printed October 7, 1845, noted an inscription on the wall.

 A Testimonial of Gratitude to J.M.
 Woolsey Esq., and Lady for their liberal assistance in erecting this Ediface.